Techies-Product/newsite/_posts/2018-05-01-Operators-In-Python-Comparison-Relational-Operators.md

 <td style="width: 33.3333%; height: 18px;">

-If the value of the left-side operand is less than or equal to the value of right side operand, the condition becomes true.
+If the value of the left-side operand is less than or equal to the value of right sideï¿½operand, the condition becomes true.

 </td>